catamphetamine/farce/README.md

 document.body.innerHTML = '<div> New Location </div>'

 // The new location is now rendered.
+// Call `.locationRendered()` immediately after it has been rendered, i.e. without any delay.
 // There's no scroll position to restore because it's not a previously-visited location.
 // The "current location" object must have a `key`. scrollPositionRestoration.locationRendered({ key: '456', pathname: '/new-location' })